canonical/charm-relation-interfaces/interfaces/oauth/v0/README.md

 - Is expected to register a client and provide the client_id in the databag.
 - Is expected to register a client, place the client_secret in a juju secret and provide the juju secret ID in the databag (client_secret_id).
 - Is expected to provide the groups claim, if one is available.
-- Is expected to provide the ca chain, if it is needed for the client to trust the provider’s certificate.

 ### Requirer